 The FAFSA is a form completed by current and prospective college students to determine their eligibility for student financial aid.

-Lots of states and colleges also use the FAFSA to determine which students get financial aid—and how much they’ll get.
+Most states and colleges also use the FAFSA to determine which students get financial aid—and how much they’ll get.

 An eligibility index that college financial aid staff use to determine how much financial aid you would receive if you were to attend their school.
-The EFC is calculated according to a formula specified in law and is based upon the information provided by the student and their family on the Free Application for Federal Student Aid (FAFSA).
+The SAI is calculated according to a formula specified in law and is based upon the information provided by the student and their family on the Free Application for Federal Student Aid (FAFSA).

-Your EFC is not the amount of money your family will have to pay for college nor is it the amount of federal student aid you will receive.
+Your SAI is not the amount of money your family will have to pay for college nor is it the amount of federal student aid you will receive.
 It is a number used by your school to calculate the amount of federal student aid you are eligible to receive.

 An offer to the student from the school’s financial aid office.
 It contains various types of aid to assist in covering the cost of education.
 Campbell University award packages are electronic.
 View your award details via Self-Service.